-GEHA stands by those who are affected by the recent storms.
-GEHA Customer Service (including member ID lookup): 877.434.2336
+GEHA stands by those who are affected by Hurricane Florence.
+Customer Care can assist and offer member ID lookups at 877.434.2336.

 How to File a Claim